-4 Setting up online worship for your community
+4 Running online worship for your community

 This is a basic guide to get you started.
+It is being updated periodically.
 There is a wealth of information online and we'd encourage you to join social media groups who will be sharing their ideas and experience.